-This is really a no-brainer.
-But, let’s discuss it anyway.
+This is really a no-brainer, but let’s discuss it anyway.
 You must hire an awesome, smart, reputable realtor to help you buy a house.
 Don’t go it alone on this one.
-And if you are buying new, the realtor that works for the home builder is helpful, sure, but they do not work for you.
-Get your own realtor.
+If you are buying new, the realtor who works for the home builder is helpful, sure, but they do not work for you.
+Find a real estate agent.
 Period.
-Find the best mortgage broker you can find.
-Broker, not a banker.
-The advantages are too great to mention here.
-Get a mortgage broker.
-Same goes with every other professional in your arsenal.
-Get the best home inspector you can to find all the issues now.
+And find the best mortgage broker – not banker – you can.
+Also, the best home inspector, to find all the issues now.

-Remember that the amount you are approved for when you get your mortgage may actually be more than you can actually afford.
-Think about a possible new upcoming expense like a new car, the home improvements we talked about or a new baby.
+Remember, the home-buying loan you are approved for when you get your mortgage may actually be more than you can afford.
+Think about a possible new upcoming expense like a new car, the home improvements we talked about, or a new baby.
 Hey, things happen.
 Be sure to leave a little wiggle room in your budget.
-This is why you need the best mortgage broker on your side, they can help you and talk about your future budget concerns.
+This is why you need the best mortgage broker on your side, who can help you and talk about your future budget concerns.

 Just do it, ask for the HOA contract.
-You should be sure that you can live with the restriction.
-If you are a basketball fanatic and shoot hoops every day after work to relax, do you want to live in a home that you aren’t allowed to have a basketball hoop in the drive?
-Is that a deal breaker for you?
-Do you want to grow your own veggies, but may not be allowed?
+You should be sure you can live with the restrictions.
+If you are a basketball fanatic and shoot hoops every day after work to relax, do you want to live in a home where you aren’t allowed to have a basketball hoop in the drive?
+Do you want to grow your own veggies but are not allowed to?
 These are things you need to consider.
 Yes, it is dry reading, but it needs to be done.
-As mentioned before, this is also a god time to find out the HOA monthly fees.
+As mentioned before, this is also a good time to find out about monthly HOA fees.

 When you are ready to start the process, as number two tells you, look for professionals.
 We are here to help you get all the questions answered.
 Think about it and give us a call today.
 We can help you sort through these great thinking points.